Setting up baseline image versioning for web maps

 });

-Setting antialias: false removes MSAA (Multi-Sample Anti-Aliasing), which is notoriously non-deterministic across GPU architectures. preserveDrawingBuffer: true ensures the framebuffer contents remain intact after the render pass, allowing the test runner to capture the exact pixel state.
-For authoritative guidance on WebGL context parameters, consult the WebGL Specification.
+antialias: false removes MSAA, which is notoriously variable across GPU architectures, and preserveDrawingBuffer: true keeps the framebuffer intact after the render pass so the runner can read back the exact pixels.

 await page.route('**/*.png', async (route) => {